 RHET Residents fully participate in the Madison residency curriculum, which emphasizes broad skills, including OB, ICU care, and strong elective options.
 They attend the same didactic sessions and participate in rotations through St. Mary’s, UW, and Meriter Hospitals.
 Two resident physicians join the RHET each year through a post-match selection process.

 - medications for opioid use disorder (MOUD) Leadership

 - A leadership curriculum deepening the residents’ understanding of rural health issues and avenues for improving rural health and rural health care

-- Connecting the residents with mentors and organizations that will further their lifelong involvement as rural health advocates (e.g. NRHA meetings, advisory group mentors)
+- Connecting the residents with mentors and organizations that will further their lifelong involvement as rural health advocates (e.g. NRHA meetings, steering committee mentors)

 - Practice preparation

 - Full participation in the Madison residency which already emphasizes broad skills (e.g. OB, ICU care, strong elective options)

 - Regular participation in a rural free clinic and critical access hospital work in the R2 and R3 years

 - Mental Health and AODA training including training as MOUD prescribers